 If you are eligible you can receive the Basic State Pension from the government when you reach State Pension Age.
 Your State Pension age will depend on your date of birth.
 You can find out more information on the State Pension and State Pension Age on the government website.

-The Additional State Pension is paid on top of the Basic State Pension.
+The Additional State Pension has been replaced with a single flat rate State Pension since 6 April 2016.
 It's only available for people in employment and the amount depends on your earnings while you are employed, and the national insurance contributions you've paid.

 It is also often called the State Second Pension, and was previously known as the State Earnings Related Pension Scheme (SERPS).
 The government has announced that the Additional State Pension will stop for people reaching State Pension Age and be replaced with a single flat rate State Pension after 6 April 2016.